ben443/Nethunter-pro-qcom/README.md

-# mobian-recipes
+# NetHunter Pro recipes

-A set of [debos](https://github.com/go-debos/debos) recipes for building a debian-based image for mobile phones, initially targetting Pine64's PinePhone.
+A set of [debos](https://github.com/go-debos/debos) recipes for building a Kali Linux based image for mobile phones, initially targetting Pine64's PinePhone.

-Prebuilt images are available [here](http://images.mobian.org/).
+Prebuilt images are available [here](https://www.kali.org/get-kali/#kali-mobile).

-The default user is `mobian` with password `1234`.
+The default user is `kali` with password `1234`.

 ## Build

 To build the image, you need to have `debos` and `bmaptool`.
-On a debian-based system, install these dependencies by typing the following command in a terminal:
+On a Kali Linux system, install these dependencies by typing the following command in a terminal:

 ```
 sudo apt install debos bmap-tools f2fs-tools
 ```

-Do note that the debos provided in Debian 10 (Buster) is not new enough (it will error out with "Unknown action: recipe"), the one in Debian Bullseye works.
 If you want to build with EXT4 filesystem f2fs-tools is not required.

 The build system will cache and re-use it's output files.
 To create a fresh build remove `*.tar.gz`, `*.sqfs` and `*.img` before starting the build.

-If your system isn't debian-based (or if you choose to install `debos` without using `apt`, which is a terrible idea), please make sure you also install the following required packages:
-- `debootstrap`
-- `qemu-system-x86`
-- `qemu-user-static`
-- `binfmt-support`
-- `squashfs-tools-ng` (only required for generating installer images)

-Then simply browse to the `mobian-recipes` folder and execute `./build.sh`.
+Then simply browse to the `kali-nethunter-pro` folder and execute `./build.sh`.

 You can use `./build.sh -d` to use the docker version of `debos`.